| Save The Franklin Battlefield, Inc | |||

 The Value & Benefits of Battlefield Preservation

 Saving our Civil War Battlefields benefits our local community by creating jobs and generating tax revenue.
-An Economic Impact Study commissioned by the Civil War Preservation Trust looked at 13 individual battlefields across the country including Franklin to determine who is visiting Civil War battlefields and what impact those visitors have on the local economy.
+An Economic Impact Study commissioned by the Civil War Trust looked at 13 individual battlefields across the country including Franklin to determine who is visiting Civil War battlefields and what impact those visitors have on the local economy.
 See the study for details.
 Blue, Gray, and Green: Why Saving Civil War Battlefields Makes Money And Sense

 Why Save Civil War Sites by David Fraley